Moon 13 degrees away, so noisy! Also, all high air mass.

 dust clouds are opaque (with abrupt edges) then we can consider

-them to have the shape of a band crossing the WD disk.
-If the
+them to have the shape of a band that's long in the orbit

-obstructing dust cloud is a band that crossd disk center, then
+the obstructing dust cloud is a band that crosses disk center,

-to produce a 60 % blockage the vertical width of the dust cloud
+then to produce a 60 % blockage the vertical width of the dust

-would have to be 0.50 x WD diameter.
-This would require that
+cloud would have to be 0.50 x WD diameter.
+This would require

-0.50 WD radius locations.
-For particles to reach those heights
+radius locations.
+For particles to reach those heights above the

-above the planetesimal orbit plane they would have to be ejected
+source fragment's orbit plane they would have to be ejected with

-with a speed of 1.5 km/s.
-So far no one has made a case for
+a speed of 2 km/s (as derived below).
+So far no one has made a

 Collisions, on the other hand, can achieve speeds of these